rhdhorchestrator/rhdhorchestrator.github.io/content/blog/customer-Q-and-A.md

 **Extended Q:**
 How are workflowA and workflowB started in the subflow example https://github.com/apache/incubator-kie-kogito-examples/blob/main/serverless-workflow-examples/serverless-workflow-subflows-event/src/main/resources/master.sw.json ?

-In the master workflow I only see two states: "setup" and "waitForEvents".
-Wait for events implies that we only wait for something.
+In the master workflow, there are only two states: "setup" and "waitForEvents".
+'Wait for events' implies that we only wait for something.
 So where are workflowA and workflowB started?

 How are events related to subworkflows?
 Are events required?
 Is the call to setup synchronous?